HackGT/tech-onboarding/README.md

 PostgreSQL is a structured database that we use in some of our projects.
 To install Postgres, use the command `brew install postgresql@14` if on Mac or follow the instructions [here](https://www.postgresql.org/download).
 Check that it's installed by running `psql --version`.

+After it's installed, run `brew services start postgresql@14` to start postgres.
+You can verify that Postgres is running in Postico by testing your connection to `localhost:5432`

 ### Postico

 Postico is a GUI for your Postgres database that allows you to view/edit data similar to MongoDB Compass.
 Download it [here](https://eggerapps.at/postico2/) (Note, it's only available for Mac).
 On windows, you can use [pgAdmin](https://www.pgadmin.org/).